themeblvd/tweeple/readme.txt

 * Fixed `#hashtag` links in Tweets not linking correctly to Twitter search.
 * Tweet "Time" in admin is now "Details" for better referencing.
 * Action hook `tweeple_tweet_time` changed to `tweeple_tweet_meta` and hooked functions also use term "meta" instead of "time".
+* Started library of helper functions that can be used for templating -- See */inc/functions.php*
 * Fixed "Tweet" element from last update in Theme Blvd framework v2-2.2.
 * Minor improvements to error handling for end-user when fetching from Twitter.
 * Minor improvements to Add/Edit Twitter feeds form.